martinescardo/HoTT-UF-Agda-Lecture-Notes/index.md

 to account for this distinction.

-Voevodsky's way to achive this is to start with a Martin-Löf type theory (`MLTT`), including identity types and type universes, and postulate a single axiom, named *univalence*.
+Voevodsky's way to achive this is to start with a Martin-Löf type theory (MLTT), including identity types and type universes, and postulate a single axiom, named *univalence*.
 This axiom stipulates a [canonical](http://mathworld.wolfram.com/Canonical.html) bijection between *type equivalences* (in a suitable sense defined by Voevodsky in type theory) and type identifications (in the original sense of Martin-Löf's identity type).
-Voevodsky's notion of type equivalence, formulated in `MLTT`, is a refinement of the notion of isomorphism, which works uniformly for all higher groupoids, i.e. types.
+Voevodsky's notion of type equivalence, formulated in MLTT, is a refinement of the notion of isomorphism, which works uniformly for all higher groupoids, i.e. types.

 In particular, Voevodsky didn't design a new type theory, but instead